cgroza/cgroza.github.io/README.md

 # cgroza.github.io
 https://jekyllrb.com/

-Rebuilt with workflows for automatic bibliography.
+Rebuilt with workflows for automatic bibliography with Jekyll Scholar.